databrary/www/databrary/input/pages/support/how-to-guide/for-institutions.md

 Files uploaded to Databrary are assigned a unique identifier and have metadata associating them to files that are uploaded to replace them.
 Though only the latest version of a file is typically exposed to Databrary site users.
 Files, once uploaded, are never deleted.

-### For officials with signature authority
+# For officials with signature authority

 Some materials on Databrary are available to the public, but access to most data requires that a researcher secure formal written authorization from an institution.
-The [Databrary Access Agreement (DAA)](../policies/daa-2020-06-10.md) is the legally binding document that formalizes the authorization process.
+The [Databrary Access Agreement](../policies/daa-2020-06-10.md) is the legally binding document that formalizes the authorization process.
-Researchers seeking authorization to access Databrary must have their DAA approved and signed by an an official representative of the Institution, i.e, a person with legal authority to sign and enter into contracts on behalf of the Institution.
+Researchers seeking authorization to access Databrary must have their Databrary Access Agreement approved and signed by an an official representative of the Institution, i.e, a person with legal authority to sign and enter into contracts on behalf of the Institution.

 The AOR can be from different departments depending on the institutional structure.
 In the United States, it is often the Office of Sponsored Programs, Grants and Contracts Offices or Vice President of Research.
 In European countries, we often work with the Provost of Research or Vice Chancellor’s office.
 In some cases the Head of School is an authorized signatory.

-Once an institution's AOR or the equivalent has signed the DAA and returned it to Databrary, the individual becomes an Authorized Investigator.
+Once an institution's AOR or the equivalent has signed the Databrary Access Agreement and returned it to Databrary, the individual becomes an Authorized Investigator.

-#### The Databrary Access Agreement permits data use and data contribution
+## The Databrary Access Agreement permits data use and data contribution

 The [Databrary Access Agreement](../policies/daa-2020-06-10.md) combines provisions for data use and data contribution.
 Unlike data use agreements that allow specific individuals access to a particular dataset for a discrete research purpose, the Databrary Access Agreement allows Authorized Investigators to access all shared datasets on Databrary and to use the datasets for many different